Taiwan in style, a 2-week road trip itinerary

 Looking back and ahead on my Taiwan journey

 The start made some considerations to bear in mind when planning a (luxury) Taiwan trip (my post), followed by a proposal for one-week itinerary here.
 This is actually the first part of the journey my husband and I did on this island.
 It includes the three major travel highlights in this country, Taipei, Taroko Gorge and Sun Moon Lake.
 As luxury traveler and fine dining lover, I also give recommendations as to where to stay and dine in style.
 In addition, I go into what to do in all theses places, plus some ideas for side trips.
 In this very post, you get the same thing, yet for the second part of our trip.
 Taken together, you have info on our original 17-day itinerary (that you can shorten to a 2-week Taiwan itinerary).
-Next on my blog, you will find out about my person hotel and restaurant highlights in Taiwan in some more details.
+Next on my blog, you will find out about my personal hotel and restaurant highlights in Taiwan in some more details.

 Date of stay: April 2024